zenomt/jsonld-terse/api.md

 of the predicate on, or in the context of, the subject.
-Actions are intended to fill the gap where the standard, generic HTTP methods are inadequate to the desired processing semantics, or to convey the currently available state transitions of a resource via hypermedia.
+Actions are intended to fill the gap where the standard, generic HTTP methods are inadequate to the desired processing semantics, or to convey the currently available state transitions of a resource via hypermedia controls.

 Consider an example “Store” ontology that describes cancelable orders: